 Who Can Apply?

 Any NASPA member can apply for a NASPA Youth Scrabble grant.
 The grant may be awarded to an organization or program, but a NASPA member must recommend the organization or program.

 What Can I Request?

-Your request could be something as simple as a paid Zoom subscription to support online club sessions.
-If you are holding online tournaments or events, you might request support for prizes.
-You might want to develop curriculum materials that can be shared with other Youth SCRABBLE coaches on the NASPA web site.
+Your request could be something as simple as copies of the NASPA School Word List 2020, equipment to support live play, or a paid Zoom subscription to support online club sessions.
+If you are holding tournaments or events, you might request support for prizes.
+You might want to develop curriculum materials that can be shared with other Youth Scrabble coaches on the NASPA web site.